 For those of us drawn to a London loose of its moorings, the events that led to that withdrawal are worth recounting.

 When Ash was handed the public engagement remit for a proposed development near Bow Creek, he was pleased.
 He grew up nearby, and was keen to involve the community in the area’s regeneration.

 The scheme would build new housing around a ‘creative business hub’.
 The hub needed a flagship business, and when the relocation of a major tech company’s augmented reality (AR) division was secured, Ash saw a way to fulfil his remit.

 His idea was simple.
 Docklands already has a sculpture trail.
 How about an AR version?
-An ‘invisible’ art trail of digital works, routed in the history of the area, revealed by downloading an app and pointing your phone at the landscape.
+An ‘invisible’ art trail of digital works, rooted in the history of the area, revealed by downloading an app and pointing your phone at the landscape.
 Pokemon Go meets an interactive walking tour.

 Local artists and museums were happy to help.
 Before long the app had a name – TimeEye – and a beta version was downloaded to a handful of phones, ready to be tested.

 The aurora field